-I just admire the bigger two and half inch full color LCD (Liquid Crystal Display) screen with backlight for increased entertainment.
+I just admire the bigger two and a half-inch full-color LCD (Liquid Crystal Display) screen with back-light for increased entertainment.
 This new iPod Video and the iPod Photo just make all of the older generation iPods seem so ancient.
 You will be able to view your digital image library right on this iPod and best of all you can even have full movies or just little clips for portable fun.
-You will be able to view your pictures as slideshows with music if you like (took me a while to figure out the steps; maybe I should have read the manual… nah).
+You will be able to view your pictures as slideshows with music if you like (took me a while to figure out the steps; maybe I should have read the manual… Nah).

 The iTunes software is easy to use and is extremely customizable to your needs.
-It allows you to create many different types of play lists (regular, smart, and more).
+It allows you to create many different types of playlists (regular, smart, and more).
 Smart playlists are very nice because you can customize them to all your specific needs.
-You will be able to easily rip your music from CD’s and copy them to you hard drive and your iPod.
+You will be able to easily rip your music from CDs and copy them to your hard drive and your iPod.